 Functional writing provides specific directions or information related to real-world tasks.
 This includes letters, memos, schedules, directories, signs, manuals, forms, recipes, and technical pieces for specific content areas.

 - PO 1.
-Write a business letter that: - a. presents information purposefully and succinctly to meet the needs of the intended audience - b. follows a conventional business letter format (block, modified block, email)
+Write a business letter and/or memo that: - a. presents information purposefully and succinctly to meet the needs of the intended audience - b. follows a conventional format (block, modified block, memo, email)